NOW ACCEPTING PROPOSALS FOR NEW WAVES! 2023 ARTIST RESIDENCIES IN TRINIDAD & TOBAGO. APPLY NOW!

 Lovar Davis Kidd is a second-year MFA student, Teaching Assistant, and Iowa Arts Fellowship recipient in dance at the University of Iowa.
 He is a dancer, choreographer, spoken word artist, percussionist, and dance educator.
 Kidd has performed extensively in dance and musical theatre productions throughout the US, most notably as a National Tour ensemble member of the award-winning musical In The Heights.
 Prior to touring, Kidd was a core member of the all-male modern dance company, EDGEWORKS Dance Theater, under the artistic direction of Helanius J. Wilkins, in Washington DC.
 He is the founder of 100% OVER RACISM., an apparel company whose aim is to reclaim the cultural narrative of black, brown, and biracial bodies.
 Image from @lovardaviskidd.

-2022 ARTISTS IN RESIDENCE - JONATHAN GONZÁLEZ- "PRACTICE"
+2022 ARTIST IN RESIDENCE - JONATHAN GONZÁLEZ- "PRACTICE"

 The Dance & Performance Institute looks forward to welcoming Jonathan González, Marguerite Hemmings, and Ali Rosa-Salas to Trinidad & Tobago in April 2022.
 Together, these artists will develop an in-process project, "PRACTICE" – premiering at Lower Manhattan Cultural Council’s River to River Festival in June 2022.
 They write: